Four Lectures on Analytic Solutions in Open String Field Theory: Lecture 3: Analytic solutions

+The subscript indicates that the solution describes the D-brane of $\BCFT_*$.
+We now explain how this can be rewritten so as to reveal a more general structure.
+We start with

-The first term is the simple tachyon vacuum, which here we denote as $\Psi_\tv$.
-The second term $\Psi_{\tv\to\text{int}}$ must be a solution to the equations of motion expanded around the tachyon vacuum:
+The first term is the simple tachyon vacuum, which we denote as $\Psi_\tv$.
+The second term $\Psi^\tv_*$ must be a solution to the equations of motion expanded around the simple tachyon vacuum:

-In a sense, the first term destroys the reference D-brane, and the second term creates a marginally deformed D-bane out of the tachyon vacuum.
+The first term destroys the reference D-brane, and the second term creates a marginally deformed D-brane out of the tachyon vacuum.
+This generalizes the structure of the pure gauge solutions described in the previous subsection.